judz5/judz5/README.md

- - 🔥: Im Judson, A Highschool student learning Comnputer Science and Cybersecurity.
+ - 🔥: Im Judson, A Highschool student learning Computer Science and Cybersecurity.
  - 🍜: Im interested in Guitar, Cars, and cool programming Projects
  - 🎠: Im currently focusing on Python , and continuing to learn Java.
  #